Central Limit Theorems for Local Functionals of Dynamic Point Processes: Notation and main results

 Throughout the paper, we use $f\lesssim g$ to denote that $f(n) = O(g(n))$, and $f\ll g$ to denote that $f(n) = o(g(n))$.
 In addition, $\asymp$ denotes same order; i.e.\ $\lim_{n\to\infty} f(n)/g(n)=C$ for some constant $C>0$.
 In particular, if $C=1$, then we denote this as $f(n)\approx g(n)$.

 As already mentioned in the Introduction, for the following theorems and throughout the paper we adopt the convention that, despite the fact that $r$ (the locality parameter) and $\sigma$ (the speed parameter) are actually assumed to be functions of $n$, we drop the subscript $n$.
-Furthermore, we shall always assume that
+Furthermore, we shall always hold the following assumption on the asymptotics of the parameters $n$, $r$, $\sigma$, which is needed for a central limit theorem in the static case \cite{penrosebook}. \begin{assumption}[Asymptotics] We have